 Independence of ECI

-The chief election commissioner cannot be dismissed from his position other than in the same way and for the same reasons as a Supreme Court judge.
+The CEC cannot be dismissed from his position other than in the same way and for the same reasons as a Supreme Court judge.

-After being appointed, the chief election commissioner’s service requirements cannot be changed to his detriment.
+- After being appointed, the CEC’s service requirements cannot be changed to his detriment.

-A regional commissioner or another election commissioner cannot be dismissed from their positions unless the chief election commissioner recommends it.
+- A regional commissioner or another election commissioner cannot be dismissed from their position unless the chief election commissioner recommends it.

 Powers and Functions of the Election Commission